wa2.gif (4241 bytes)

 UK agent: Enotria (020 8961 4411)

-Anselmi took over running his family property in the 1980s, and his wines are very impressive in quite a modern, forward style.
-The San Vicenzo is a favourite of mine: lovely fruit quality unobscured by oak, and at around £8, very good value.
-Prices for the Foscarino and Capitel Croce are also pretty sane, at around £12, and the sweet I Capitelli is lovely.
+His wines are very impressive in quite a modern, forward style.
+The San Vicenzo is a favourite of mine: lovely fruit quality unobscured by oak, and at around £10, very good value.
+Prices for the Foscarino and Capitel Croce are also pretty sane, at around £14, and the sweet I Capitelli is lovely.

 Anselmi San Vicenzo 2002